-The water cycle plays a crucial role for resilient, productive landscapes that provide clean water, fibre, energy, and nutritious food.
-Landscapes with a functioning hydrology sustain biodiversity and contributes to climate change mitigation and adaptation.
+Forestry and agricultural practices that consider water availability and hydrological flows often have synergistic benefits for many essential ecosystem services.
+The water cycle plays a crucial role for resilient, productive landscapes to provide clean water, fibre, energy, and nutritious food.
+Landscapes with functioning hydrology sustain biodiversity and contribute to climate change mitigation and adaptation.

-To address complex environmental challenges and minimize trade-offs, it is necessary to find landscape-wide approaches that integrate agriculture, forestry, energy, and water.
-Landscape approaches can be a mechanism for dialogue and discussion among multiple stakeholders to mobilize better land use and water resource outcomes.
+To address complex environmental challenges and minimize trade-offs, it is necessary to find landscape-wide inclusive approaches that integrate agriculture, forestry, energy, and water.
+People in different sectors, and at different levels, need to learn about the benefits of landscape restoration and mosaic landscapes, where protected land is interspersed with farms and urban areas.
+Our team promotes landscape approaches, as a mechanism for dialogue and action among multiple stakeholders to mobilize better practices for land use and water resource.

-The linkages between water and different types of land cover – such as forests, grasslands, wetlands – tend to be very context specific so there is great need for continuous research and knowledge exchange on the many complex interlinkages.
+The linkages between water and different types of land cover – such as forests, grasslands, wetlands – tend to be very context specific and there is great need for continuous research and knowledge exchange on the many complex interlinkages.

 As water resources are becoming more constrained, questions about water management must increasingly be at the forefront of decision-making about forests and landscapes.
 Based on the growing body of knowledge about the role of water in landscape restoration, SIWI provides platforms for dialogue, knowledge exchange and co-production of knowledge.
 The WRL team supports capacity-building to provide policy makers and practitioners with the tools and insights they need to improve governance and management.
 SIWI also helps identifying financing initiatives and tools to mainstream the landscape approach into decision-making.